360ls/360ls/_sprint/sprint5/testing.md

 - Use unit tests to systematically measure the functionality of the python stitching script.
 - Unit test the barrel distortion fixes that we made this sprint.
 Can we correctly calibrate the videos to reduce fish eye and barrel distortion?
-- Unit test the remapping of the calibrated images
+- Unit test the remapping of the calibrated images.
 - Unit test the efficiency of the stitching algorithm.
 Are we stitching quickly enough to establish a true live stream.

 ### Streaming: